hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Point Clouds

-A point cloud is a set of data points in space.
+A point cloud is a set of data points in space with no specific order.
+We can establish a system of reference

 By sampling points over surfaces